 Cognitive Training is for the Gifted Too

-There are plenty more examples of students qualifying for gifted programs thanks to BrainWare Safari.
+There are many students who have qualified for gifted programs thanks to BrainWare SAFRARI.
 If you’re interested in learning more, here’s a link to a study of a school in South Carolina.
 Click here for the study.